Teddymannen/mataffaren-case-updated/README.md

 ### Invalid request

 We found that the server could crash when sending invalid requests.
 We fixed this by adding a try-catch in the backend.

+### Response time

+The response time test sometimes fail when running using GitHub Actions.

 ### Test coverage